 - The ACM Guide to Computing Literature, a comprehensive bibliographic database focused exclusively on the field of computing.

 - A richly interlinked set of connections among authors, works, institutions, and specialized communities.

 In addition to the full-text database, the ACM Digital Library is heavily integrated with and includes unrestricted access to the Guide to Computing Literature, the most comprehensive bibliographic database focused exclusiely on the field of computing.

 - Unlimited Access

 To RENEW, no response is required from current subscribers as listed above.
 To CANCEL, libraries should contact BC ELN by the response deadline.

 Late subscribers are welcome and will be pro-rated to the common renewal date.

 Terms & Conditions

-Any needed print subscriptions should be handled individually by the institution, who should contact ACM Member Services directly.
-For institutions participating in a consortia purchase of ACM's Digital Library, ACM's print packages are available at a reduced price of 25% off list price.
-The purchase of these print packages is available to institutions directly through ACM, and will not be administered by the consortium.
-Please note that this reduced pricing for print applies to any new or renewed print subscriptions ordered during the consortia purchase.
+Print packages are available to subscribers at 25% off list price.
+Purchase of print packages is available to subscribing libraries directly through ACM Member Services and will not be administered by the consortium.
+Please note that this discounted pricing for print packages applies to any new or renewed print subscriptions ordered during the BC ELN renewal.

-In a typical year, fewer than 5 such anomalies are generally reported.
-However, in 2015, almost 20 were reported in January and February.
-(These numbers refer to all ACM subscribers; there is no known history of such anomalies among BC ELN partner libraries.)
+In a typical year, fewer than five such anomalies are generally reported.
+However, in 2015 almost 20 were reported in January and February.
+(These numbers refer to all ACM subscribers; there is no known history of such anomalies among BC ELN partner libraries in particular.)